Happyculture/kumquat_kickstarter/README.md

     1. Each bundle you want to create must have an entry in the `Bundles` worksheet
     1. Each bundle for which you want fields must have its own woksheet named `Field: [BUNDLE LABEL]` based on the `Fields: Actualités` worksheet
 1. Export it as ODS format, name it `site_builder.ods` and place it in your `../config/` directory
+    1. To avoid migration issues, ensure that all worksheets only have the appropriate amount of rows.
+You can manually delete additional ones, or use the cleanup script attached to the Google Sheet to automate it.
 1. Migrate the bundles: `drush migrate:import --tag kumquat_kickstarter_entity_bundles`
 1. Clear Drupal cache to get the new bundles detected: `drush cache:rebuild`
 1. Migrate the fields: `drush migrate:import --tag kumquat_kickstarter_fields`